Architecture of Vienna

 The Sacher Torte may have been created by an angst-ridden teenager for kings and queens, but we didn’t need titles to dine at the world’s 12th-best restaurant.
 Steirereck is the first restaurant I’ve visited that boasts an ‘urban-rural’ setting.
 This riverside dining utopia lies in the heart of the city yet also in the heart of leafy Stadtpark.
 Originally built in 1904, a more recent mirror-clad addition makes the restaurant look like an apparition of nature.

-The interior of Steirereck is minimal, with warm wooden tones and an abundance of space between the round white-linen-topped tables.
+The interior of Steirereck is minimal, with warm wooden tones and abundant space between the round, white-linen-topped tables.
 In a brilliant design move, each table is set within a semi-curved wooden slatted wall which conveys the illusion of privacy.
 But, just a touch of privacy.
 We all like to people-watch while we eat, don’t we?
 The curved walls are separated by floor-to-ceiling windows so diners feel connected to the outdoors.

 STEIRERECK Restaurant interior